 Yes.
 All businesses must be business ideas or an early stage company, in the range of 0 to 3 years old.

 - What if I run multiple early-stage businesses?

 Your application must focus on ONE business only.
 We advise choosing your best, most feasible/innovative business idea.
 Selected entrepreneurs are not permitted to apply for future cohorts of the programme, even with a different business idea or name.

 - Will my start-up be excluded if I have a relation/family member who works for the TEF?

 Yes.
 Current employees or their family members from the Tony Elumelu Foundation and affiliate companies in the Heirs Holdings Group and UBA Group are not eligible to apply for the TEF Entrepreneurship Programme, either individually or as part of a team.

 - How do I apply for the programme?

 All applications must be submitted ONLINE through the application platform of the TEF Hub .
-You must complete an application form by answering a series of mandatory questions and uploading additional documents and identification materials.
+You must complete an application form by answering a series of mandatory questions.

 After submission, you will receive a confirmation email of receipt within 1 working day.

 - What if my company is a partnership?